hdShang/arxiv-daily/docs/cs-CL/2025-08-26/papers/250818929v1-diverse-and-private-synthetic-datasets-generation-for-rag-evaluation.md

 ---
 layout: default
-title: Diverse And Private Synthetic Datasets Generation for RAG evaluation: A multi-agent framework
+title: "Diverse And Private Synthetic Datasets Generation for RAG evaluation: A multi-agent framework"
 ---

 # Diverse And Private Synthetic Datasets Generation for RAG evaluation: A multi-agent framework